- Research article

 Effect of education on novices’ ratings of certainty of abuse

-Certainty scores pre- and post-test for control group and intervention group
+Table 2 shows means and standard deviations of certainty rating scores pre- and post-test for control group and intervention group.

 ANOVA showed no significant facilitating effect of Group (F (1, 152) = 0.14, ns, part eta sq = .00), a significant facilitating effect of Time point (pre versus post test) (F (1,152) = 27.07, p < .001, part eta sq = .15) and a significant interaction between Group and Time point (F(1,152) = 8.03, p < .01, part eta sq = .05).
 This reflects an effect for Time point in the Intervention condition but not in the Control condition. i.e. the intervention group were significantly different from the control group after receiving the training aid.